damien-meere/full_stack_milestone/README.md

 The **Profile Page**, accessible via the **'My Account'** button in the navbar, pulls together all of the aforementioned information for the site user.
 Within their profile pages, customers can view the Delivery information, currently stored for that user.
 This information can also be updated if needs be.
 From here, users can also elect to subscribe to the site's mailing list.
 The mailing list enables the site Admin to circulate periodic deals & updates to valued customers, and as such build a stronger brand.
 The other main component on the Profile page is the Order
 History.
 The customer's Order History is the complete list of all successful transactions associated with that specific account.
-All completed order's are accessible for the user to look back on.
+All completed orders are accessible for the user to look back on.
 By clicking on the individual Order number, the user can view the Order Confirmation, similar to the one presented in the previous section.

 The following illustrates the view presented to the customer when they access their Profile page: